tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/视频互动直播/TRTCLiveRoom API (Flutter)_intl_en.md

 - Anchors in two rooms can compete and interact with each other.
 - All users can send text and custom messages.
 Custom messages can be used to send on-screen comments, give likes, and send gifts.

 `TRTCLiveRoom` is an open-source class depending on two closed-source Tencent Cloud SDKs.
-For the specific implementation process, please see [Interactive Live Video Streaming (Flutter)](https://cloud.tencent.com/document/product/647/57388).
+For the specific implementation process, please see [Interactive Live Video Streaming (Flutter)](https://intl.cloud.tencent.com/document/product/647/41944).

-- TRTC SDK: the [TRTC SDK](https://intl.cloud.tencent.com/document/product/647) is used as a low-latency live streaming component.
+- TRTC SDK: the [TRTC SDK](https://intl.cloud.tencent.com/document/product/647/34615) is used as the low-latency live streaming component.
-- IM SDK: the `AVChatRoom` feature of the [IM SDK](https://intl.cloud.tencent.com/document/product/1047) is used to implement chat rooms, and IM messages are used to facilitate the co-anchoring process between anchors.
+- IM SDK: the `AVChatRoom` feature of the [IM SDK](https://intl.cloud.tencent.com/document/product/1047/33996) is used to implement chat rooms, and IM messages are used to facilitate the co-anchoring process between anchors.

 [](id:TRTCLiveRoom)